niermann/holoaverage/docs/parameters.rst

     Negative focus values refer to underfocus.
 The reconstructed (averaged) object hologram is propagated to the Gaussian focus (i.e. defocus of zero) during reconstruction.
 No propagation of the reconstructed hologram is performed, when the defocus of an hologram is given as zero.
 The empty holograms are never propagated.
-    Please note that if the sampling of the holograms (see :ref:`param-sampling`) or the acceleration voltage (see :ref:`param-voltage`) are wrongly specified, the propagation will be performed wrongly.
+    Please note, that if the sampling of the holograms (see :ref:`param-sampling`) or the acceleration voltage (see :ref:`param-voltage`) are wrongly specified, the propagation will be performed wrongly.
 Also note, that if the defocus is specified wrongly, the holograms will be be propagated to a different focus than the Gaussian one.